huma-engineering/huma-docs/data-collection/clinician-portal/telemedicine/scheduling-appointments.md

 # Scheduling appointments
 **User**: Admin; Deployment Staff;

-The Huma experience connects clinician and patient through the portal’s telemedicine functionality.
+The Huma experience connects care teams and patients through the portal’s telemedicine functionality.
 Options include calling or messaging the patient from within the portal or scheduling appointments.
 ## How it works​

 Scheduling an appointment in the Clinician Portal is simple: